maxiaodong97/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text](https://github.com/maxiaodong97/CarND-Behavioral-Cloning-P3/blob/master/images/center_lane_driving.jpg "center lane driving")

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from edge position.
+These images show what a recovery looks like:

 ![alt text](https://github.com/maxiaodong97/CarND-Behavioral-Cloning-P3/blob/master/images/recover_left.jpg "recover left")
 ![alt text](https://github.com/maxiaodong97/CarND-Behavioral-Cloning-P3/blob/master/images/recover_right.jpg "recover right")